ai4os/ai4-cookiecutter-adv/README.md

 ├── pyproject.toml         <- makes project pip installable (pip install -e .) so {{cookiecutter.__repo_name}} can be imported
 │
 ├── {{cookiecutter.__repo_name}}    <- Source code for use in this project.
-│   ├── __init__.py        <- Makes {{cookiecutter.__repo_name}} a Python module
+│   ├── dataset            <- Subpackage to prepare a dataset or generate data │   │   └── __init__.py    <- Main methods for public re-use, e.g. mkdata()
 │   │
-│   ├── dataset            <- Scripts to download or generate data │   │   └── make_dataset.py
+│   ├── models             <- Subpackage to describe and create various AI models, build train and predict pipelines │   │   └── __init__.py    <- Main methods for public re-use, e.g. create_model(), predict(), train()
-│   │
-│   ├── features           <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-│   │
+│   |
-│   └── visualization      <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+│   ├── visualization      <- Scripts for exploratory and results oriented visualizations │   │   └── visualize.py
-│
+│   |
+│   ├── config.py          <- Module to define CONSTANTS used across the AI-model python package │   └── __init__.py        <- Main methods for public re-use, e.g. imports mkdata(), predict(), train() (see above) │
 ├── tests                  <- Scripts to perform code testing └── tox.ini                <- tox file with settings for running tox; see tox.testrun.org